 Whichever of our tools for filtering websites ticks all the boxes for your organization, you can be sure of quick deployment, easy configuration and a low management overhead.
 APIs are supplied for seamless integration with existing management tools and directory services such as Active Directory, LDAP or NetIQ, while our multi-lingual filters blocking all anonymizer services, P2P file sharing applications and sites that operate through a proxy server.
 SSL inspection comes as standard.

 You can find out more about WebTitan´s tools for filtering websites, and discuss which web filter tool might be most suitable for your organization, by contacting us and speaking with one of sales engineers.
-We will invite you to try our web filtering tool on a thirty-day free trial before you commit to using our service.
+We will invite you to try our web filtering tool on a fourteen-day free trial before you commit to using our service.
 We believe that once you have experienced the plug-in-and-leave simplicity of our website filtering tool, you will never want to unplug it again.

 How does a website filtering tool help prevent phishing?